 Google provides controls at each level of data storage, access, and transfer.
 Google has established training programs for privacy and information security to support data confidentiality.
-All employees are required to complete these training programs annually.
-All product feature launches that include new collection, processing, or sharing of user data are required to go through an internal design review process.
-Google has also established incident response processes to report and handle events related to security.
-Google establishes agreements, including nondisclosure agreements, for preserving confidentiality of information and software exchange with external parties.
+All employees are required to complete these training programs at the time of joining the organization and annually thereafter.
+All new products and product feature launches that include collection, processing, or sharing of user data are required to go through an internal design review process.
+This review is performed by legal and privacy teams.
+In addition to the preventative controls, Google has also established detective measures like incident response processes to report and handle events related to security.
+Google establishes agreements, including non-disclosure agreements, for preserving confidentiality of information and software exchange with external parties.